Women's Ministry

 We invite you to join us for tea and experience the power of collective wisdom and holistic self- care.

-Coming soon photos from our first tea!!!
+Coming soon photos from our teas!!!